California Reads + Author Tour

-Join our statewide read of best-selling novelist Karl Marlantes’ book, What It Is Like to Go to War (Grove/Atlantic 2011).
-This fall, you’ll find hundreds of events promoting thoughtful reflection and lively discussion at libraries, campuses, schools, and community organizations throughout California.
+Many joined our statewide read of best-selling novelist Karl Marlantes’ book, What It Is Like to Go to War (Grove/Atlantic 2011).
+In fall of 2014, hundreds of events promoting thoughtful reflection and lively discussion at libraries, campuses, schools, and community organizations were held throughout California.

-As part of our War Comes Home initiative, 43 library systems across the state are presenting reading and discussion programs, oral history collection, story-sharing projects, art-making activities, community forums and dialogues, presentations and panel discussions, film screenings, and civic engagement and community service projects to support veterans and their families.
-Over 340 branch libraries are involved, along with hundreds of community partners, including local veteran- and active military-serving organizations, schools, colleges, museums, cultural organizations, social service organizations, government agencies, and booksellers.
+As part of our War Comes Home initiative, 43 library systems across the state presented reading and discussion programs, oral history collection, story-sharing projects, art-making activities, community forums and dialogues, presentations and panel discussions, film screenings, and civic engagement and community service projects to support veterans and their families.
+Over 240 branch libraries were involved, along with hundreds of community partners, including local veteran- and active military-serving organizations, schools, colleges, museums, cultural organizations, social service organizations, government agencies, and booksellers.

 We want YOU to participate!

 - Read the book!
 Get a copy from your local bookseller or library or through online vendors.

 - Attend programs at your local participating CA Reads library (click for map).

 - Organize a reading group at your workplace, school, veterans agency, or civic or faith-based organization, using our free discussion guide which includes questions, an author interview, and other helpful resources.
 Special discounts on bulk purchases are available through the publisher – contact Felicia Kelley for details.